DeepConnectAI/challenge-week-1/README.md

 #### This week's challenge will
 - Make you familiar with structured csv files, rgb and medical images, and even videos as well.
-- Give hands-on experience with core machine libraries like numpy, pandas, and matplolib.
+- Give hands-on experience with core machine learning libraries like numpy, pandas, and matplotlib.
 - Even explore opencv for loading videos and pydicom to load medical images
+- The aim is to become familiar with these libraries.
+They will take some time to master.